Search Menu

 Be Persistent

-Visit local shelters and humane societies daily to see if your pet is there.
+Visit local shelters daily to see if your pet is there.
 Also, call for updates.
 Remember, at some places, volunteer staff changes each day, and not everyone working at a facility may know that your pet is missing.
 Repost on social media often.

 Be Proactive

-The best way to ensure that your dog gets home if lost is to plan ahead.
-Animals with a microchip that are brought into shelters have a 200 percent higher chance of being returned than non-microchipped pets.
-Vigilant per owners are also now relying on wearable technology for dogs.
+The best way to ensure that your dog gets home if they’re lost is to plan ahead.
+Animals with a microchip that are brought into shelters have a 200% higher chance of being returned than non-microchipped pets.
+Vigilant pet owners can also rely on wearable technology for dogs.
 Most GPS collars can allow owners to obtain their pet’s general location, within a few blocks, at a moment’s notice.
-Having up-to-date tags, a microchip, and a GPS collar is the best three-pronged approach to increasing the chances your pet will be returned to you if he goes missing.
+Having up-to-date tags, a microchip, and a GPS collar is the best three-pronged approach to increasing the chances your pet will be returned to you if they go missing.

 Furthermore, training is key to preventing a dog from escaping.
-Ensuring your dog always responds to the commands “come” or “stay” can help prevent an escape, and crate training can be an effective way to keep your dog secure when you can’t watch him.
-Visit the AKC’s GoodDog!
-Helpline for advice on teaching your dog these lifesaving skills.
+Ensuring your dog always responds to the commands “come” or “stay” can help prevent an escape.
+Crate training can also be an effective way to keep your dog secure when you can’t watch them.

 Be Optimistic

-With all the technology and opportunities available to share information, there is a good chance your pet will be returned to you.
-Staying optimistic will help you maintain the persistence you’ll need to bring your four-legged friend back home.
+With all the technology and opportunities available to share information, there’s a good chance your pet will return to to you.
+Staying optimistic will help you maintain the persistence you’ll need to bring your dog back home.

 https://www.akc.org/wp-admin/admin-ajax.php